Burks, Pistons spoil Ball's return to floor with OT win

 “We know what he is going to do,” Hayes said of Burks, now in his 12th NBA season.
 “He has been through these situations and he definitely gave us a lift in overtime.”

-Kelly Oubre Jr. scored 28 points to lead the Hornets.
-Terry Rozier added 25, although he was just 2 of 13 from beyond the arc.
+Kelly Oubre Jr. scored 28 points to lead the Hornets, while Terry Rozier added 25, although he was just 2 of 13 from beyond the arc.

-Ball had 23 points on 9-of-18 shooting to go with 11 assists in his first game since Nov.
+Ball had with 23 points on 9-of-18 shooting to go along with 11 assists in his first game since Nov.
 16 due to a sprained left ankle.
-He fouled out with 29.6 seconds left in regulation, and his presence was missed in overtime as the Hornets were outscored 14-7.
+He fouled out with 29.6 seconds left in regulation, and his presence was missed in overtime as the Hornets (7-21) were outscored 14-7.

 Ball said he felt some pain in his ankle during the game and felt a step slow.